-System-wide financial aid applications are available on the www.gs.edu website and are due to Student Services by June 1.
-Detailed financial aid information is also available from the Seminary website via the "Admissions" section.
+System-wide financial aid applications are available on the Seminary website and are due to Student Services by May 1.
+Detailed financial aid information is also available from the Seminary website via the "Admissions/Financial Aid" section.
 Most of these scholarships are for full-time students only.